What to Read to Become Smarter

 Let me guess — you consider yourself an avid reader.

-If you’re like most people on Medium, you read one or two books every month, most of which are probably non-fiction.
+If you’re like most people on the Internet, you read one or two books every month, most of which are probably non-fiction.
 You spend your free time learning about history, business, self-help, and finance, mostly because the authors of such books insist that reading their content will make you a smarter, more well-rounded person.

 You’ve been collecting hundreds of such facts across dozens of genres for years now, hoping that the intellect of the authors might one day rub off on you.
 But book after book, all you ever seem to retain once you finish is a menagerie of disparate knowledge and factoids that mean little to you or anyone else.
 Sure, you may seem “smart” to your friends during an evening round of trivia… but is that really why you’re so insistent on reading every day?